FatConan/dbaser/README.md

 QueryBuilder allows the developer to use named parameter replacements and removes the need for the developer to keep track of the positional arguments normally required when parameterising PreparedStatements.

+#### Named Parameters
+Named parameters are described by the **IMapParameters** interface, for which the default implementation is **ParameterMap** that wraps a basic underlying _Map<String, Object>_ representation.
+Collections of parameters (used by the **ExecuteQueries** class for executing batch queries) are described by the **ICollectMappedParameters** the default implementation of which, **CollectedParameterMaps**, wraps a basic underlying _Collection<IMapParameters>_ implementation.

+#### Demonstrations
-For example, selecting a user form the users table would normally require:
+By way of an example of using the QueryBuilder and named parameters, selecting a user form the users table would normally require:

 ```java
 String sql = "SELECT * FROM users WHERE user_id = ?";